 I started my tour of the Festival of Lights locations on Saturday in the Gendarmenmarkt, which I chose as there are 3 buildings taking part in close proximity.

 Deutscher Dom (German Cathedral)

 One of a pair of similar, though not identical, churches on the Gendarmenmarkt, the Deutscher Dom (German Cathedral) is on the southern side of the square.

 Nestled between the two churches on the Gendarmenmarkt is Konzerthaus Berlin (Berlin Concert House).

 The Französischer Dom (French Cathedral) certainly looked very different from when I climbed it in January.

 It wasn’t just the fronts of some buildings that were lit up.
 This statue lit up in orange on the side of the Französischer Dom caught my eye.

 The Fernsehturm has to be one of my favourite buildings in Berlin.
 Dominating the city skyline, at 368m it is visible from almost everywhere.
 The views from it are also spectacular and I was fortunate enough to watch the sunset from the Fernsehturm recently.

-On Sunday, I was lucky enough to be invited by my friends Bine and Gilly (of Gilly’s Playground) to take a tour of a number of West Berlin locations for Festival of Lights.
+On Sunday, I was lucky enough to be invited by my friends Bine and Gilly (of Gilly’s Playground) to take a tour of a number of West Berlin Festival of Lights locations.
 After an excellent Lasagne, we headed off in the car with Bine driving.